Here’s a little something you might not know about me…

-Seriously, what could be better than a delicious mix of food cradled in a tortilla, topped with avocado and drizzled with salsa – just in time for Cinco de Mayo?
-Not much.
+I mean, what’s better than a delicious mix of food cradled in a tortilla, topped with avocado and drizzled with salsa – seriously, not much.

 These chickpea tacos, scrambled with my kumatillo salsa, are a great plant-based alternative to tacos filled with scrambled eggs — making them perfect for breakfast, lunch OR dinner.